queuebitt/queuebitt.github.io/expose-armor.md

 *****

 ## Raid Changes

+These would be the expected changes in raids should we go all in on this strategy.

 Apb has volunteered to be the Imp Expose Armor rogue.
 No other rogues need to worry about respeccing.
 The ideal rogue setup is [combat swords, but with 2 points in Imp Expose Armor]( https://classic.wowhead.com/talent-calc/rogue/00502312501-3203050020050150231).